As the end of the year approaches, many contractors brace for one of the most stressful times in construction payroll: year-end reporting.

 In fact, the Internal Revenue Service (IRS) reports that about one-third of all employers make payroll errors that cost billions of dollars annually.

-For contractors managing dozens — or even hundreds — of employees across multiple jobsites or working on government contracts, the stakes are high.
+For contractors managing dozens — or even hundreds — of employees across multiple jobsites or working on Davis-Bacon-covered government contracts, the stakes are high.

 That’s why having a system specifically built for construction payroll is essential.